kangfarih/portfolio-web-admin/public/README.md

 ## What is this repository for? ###

-* ADMIN CMS for PLEXUS DEV
+* ADMIN CMS for Admin Portofolio DEV

 ## How do I get set up? ###